douganson/connector-bridge-container-iothub/README.md

     - After all 3 are entered and saved, press "RESTART"

-Your IoTHub-Connector bridge should now be configured and operational.
+Your Connector bridge should now be configured and operational.

-For your mbed endpoint, you can clone and build (via yotta) this: https://github.com/ARMmbed/mbed-ethernet-sample-withdm

-    - This sample assumes you are using the NXP K64F + mbed Application Shield

-Additionally, I have a sample Java application that can receive and respond to IoTHub messages via the Microsoft IoTHub Service SDK.
-The project can be found here: https://github.com/ARMmbed/iot-event-hub-responder

-Enjoy!

-Copyright 2015.
+Copyright 2017.
 ARM Ltd. All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.